-Join our vibrant, committed community of Christ Followers as our new part-time Youth Minister!
-We are looking for a leader who, for 10 hours each week, will help us to inspire and encourage our young people in their lives of faith.
+Join our vibrant, committed community of Christ Followers as our new part-time Youth & Children’s Minister!
+We are looking for a leader who, for 20 hours each week, will help us to inspire and encourage our children and young people in their lives of faith.

 If you are looking for an opportunity to put your faith to work in the lives of youth while you pursue your studies or other employment, this might be a great fit for you.
 This position will work closely with the Assistant Curate, with leadership from the Incumbent.

-The Youth Minister will exhibit the following gifts and skills:
+The Children & Youth Minister will exhibit the following gifts and skills:

 - Theological training

-- Ability to share the Gospel with young people in an easy to understand way
+- Ability to share the Gospel with kids & youth in an easy to understand way

 - Openness to questions and diverse theological views as expressed by our youth